Best Alexa built-in phone Android Central 2021

 Best underdog: Sony Xperia 1

-Should you be in a position where money isn't an object, and you want the best that Alexa built-in phones have to offer, look no further than the Sony Xperia 1.
+Should you be in a position where money isn't an object, and you want the best Alexa built-in phones have to offer, look no further than the Sony Xperia 1.
 Sony phones don't get a lot of attention in the U.S., but if you have a bit of extra cash to spend, it's worth a look.

 The Sony Xperia 1 has a tall 21:9 display with a large 6.5-inch size and full 4K resolution.
 Hands-down, this is one of the best smartphone displays you can find.
 It has rich colors, razor-sharp crispiness, and the aspect ratio lends itself wonderfully to watching movies.

 Another big win for the Xperia 1 is its camera offering.
 You get a combination of three sensors, including a 12MP primary camera, 12MP telephoto camera, and 12MP ultra-wide camera.
 In short, photos taken with the Xperia 1 look incredible.
 The colors are great, the dynamic range is excellent, and it handles difficult shooting situations just fine.

 - Downright gorgeous display